 WAITE, CARLOS ADOLPHUS

 On February 15, at the height of the secession crisis, Gen. David E. Twiggs, an advocate of the state's right to secede, was relieved of his command of the Department of Texas at his own request.
 Waite, the next senior officer in the department, was named his successor.
 He was a strong Unionist, however, and the Texas Committee on Public Safety reasoned that he would not surrender the federal property demanded of Twiggs.
 Waite's impending appointment to department command, therefore, precipitated Benjamin McCulloch's siege of federal troops in San Antonio on February 18, 1861, which culminated in Twiggs's surrender of all United States property in the state to Texas authorities.
 Ironically, Waite received his appointment as department commander on February 19, the day after Twiggs had turned over United States forts and heavy equipment and pledged to remove federal troops immediately by way of the coast.
 Waite remained in the U.S. Army until 1864 when he retired due to impaired health.
 On March 13, 1865, Waite was brevetted to brigadier general for "long and faithful service" in the army.
-He retired from active duty on February 8, 1864, and died on May 7, 1866.
+He retired to Plattsburg, New York, where he died on May 7, 1866.
 He was buried in Riverside Cemetery.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas W. Cutrer, "WAITE, CARLOS ADOLPHUS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/fwa12.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas W. Cutrer, "WAITE, CARLOS ADOLPHUS," accessed May 27, 2020, http://www.tshaonline.org/handbook/online/articles/fwa12.

 Uploaded on June 15, 2010.
 Modified on July 10, 2019.
 Published by the Texas State Historical Association.